Why I Left the Seventh-Day Adventist Church

 From his ascension until 1844, Jesus had been applying the forgiveness he purchased on the cross in the first compartment of the sanctuary, but in 1844, he entered the second compartment and began to investigate the lives of those who had received forgiveness to see if they were worthy of eternal life.
 Only those who passed this judgment could be assured of being translated at his coming.
 This doctrine gave rise to what later became known as the sinless perfection teaching (perfect commandment-keeping in order to find acceptance in the judgment).
 Following the investigative judgment, Christ would come out of the heavenly sanctuary and return to earth bringing to every man his reward, and ushering in the great and terrible day of the Lord.
 It is 1844, and the events described above, which mark the beginning of SDA.

-We will like to know your views about the Seventh Day Adventist Church, and if you have left the Church, why did you take that steps?
+We would like to know your views about the Seventh Day Adventist Church, and if you have left the Church, why did you take those steps?
 Use the comment section below to drop your views.

 Recommended: